ninchat/ninchat-api/api.md

 		...
 	}

+The `audience_metadata` object contains metadata that was supplied at the time of audience request.
+It doesn't change after that (it doesn't include message metadata).

 The `channel_members_metadata` object consists of user identifiers mapped to objects containing metadata.
 It may include metadata for some, but not necessary all current and past members of the channel.
+The per-member metadata doesn't change after it appears (it doesn't include message metadata).

+The `member_message_metadata` object consists of user identifiers mapped to objects containing metadata.
+It may include metadata for some, but not necessary all current and past members of the channel.
+It is summary of the latest metadata keys sent via `ninchat.com/metadata` messages (it doesn't include `audience_metadata` or `channel_members_metadata`).
+It doesn't get updated in real time as messages are received.

 If set, the value of `channel_status` will be "unread" or "highlight".
 The `message_time` is the time of the latest message.